Back To Search Results

 • No abnormal neurologic findings

-• No painful distracting injuries
+• No painful, distracting injuries

 • Cervical spine radiographs are inadequate

-• Concerning finding on plain radiographs
+• Concerning findings are present on plain radiographs

-• Fracture/displacement seen on plain radiographs
+• Fracture or bone displacement is observed on plain radiographs

-• Magnetic resonance imaging (MRI)
+Magnetic resonance imaging

 Jefferson fracture (C1)

-The open-mouth view may show a bilateral offset of right and left lateral masses of C1 relative to the lateral masses of C2.
-If the sum of the offset distances from the right and left sides is more than 7 mm, then a fracture should be suspected.
+The impact force drives the lateral masses outward, disrupting the transverse ligament and resulting in fractures of the anterior and posterior arches of the atlas.
+A lateral radiograph may show a widening of the predental space between the anterior arch of C1 and the odontoid process or dens.
+The open-mouth odontoid view may show displacement of the lateral masses of C1 relative to C2.
+If the sum of the offset distances from the right and left sides exceeds 7 mm, a fracture should be suspected.

-Hangman's Fracture (C2 Fracture)
+Hangman fracture (C2 Fracture)

-• Type I: vertical fractures with less than 3 mm of displacement and no angulation
+• Type I: Vertical fractures with less than 3 mm of displacement and no angulation

-Odontoid Fracture
+Odontoid fracture

 Treatment / Management